-After a “Night on Earth,” wake up to “One Day in Europe.”
-Clearly descended from Jim Jarmusch’s 1991 comedy about five cabbies and their fares in five international cities, Berlin-based writer-director Hannes Stoehr’s immensely likeable second feature follows four pairs of mismatched Europeans struggling to understand each other in at least seven mangled languages as four tourist thefts are reported in four police stations in the midst of championship soccer mania.
-Though a lack of star power and dramatic gravitas may limit pic’s exposure stateside, this benevolent brand of comedy transcends cultural nuances and is thus forecast to be a popular draw at fests, in limited theatrical and homevid.
+After “Night on Earth,” wake up to “One Day in Europe.”
+Clearly descended from Jim Jarmusch’s 1991 comedy about five cabbies and their fares in five international cities, Berlin-based writer-director Hannes Stoehr’s immensely likable second feature follows four pairs of mismatched Europeans struggling to understand each other in at least seven mangled languages as four tourist thefts are reported in four police stations amid championship soccer mania.
+Though lack of star power and dramatic gravitas may limit pic’s exposure stateside, this benevolent brand of comedy transcends cultural nuances and figures to be popular at fests, in limited theatrical and homevid.

 In Istanbul at about the same time, the plans of German backpacker Rokko (Florian Lukas) to fake a robbery to collect insurance money go awry when the cabbie he flags down, Celal (Erdal Yildiz), proves annoyingly curious and the police station suddenly becomes a prison.

-A short time later, in Spain’s picturesque Santiago de Compostela, Hungarian backpacker Gabor (Peter Scherer) asks a stranger to take his picture, only to lose the digital camera containing some 500 cherished shots when the man disappears.
-He reports the crime to cynical, time-wasting local cop Barreira (Miguel de Lira), who suggests an insurance claim to the shocked visitor, who misses the photos more than the camera.
+A short time later, in Spain’s picturesque Santiago de Compostela, Hungarian backpacker Gabor (Peter Scherer) asks a stranger to take his picture, only to lose the digital camera containing hundreds of cherished shots when the man disappears.
+He reports the crime to cynical, time-wasting local cop Barreira (Miguel de Lira).

 As the off-screen game goes into overtime, penniless French street performers Rachida (Rachida Brakni) and Claude (Boris Arquier) wander Berlin planning to stage a fake robbery of their decrepit panel truck for quick cash, only to run afoul of the authorities and find themselves proud owners of a police van.

-The sunny “Day” comes courtesy of Florian Hoffmeister’s glorious widescreen photography, and Florian Appl’s catchy and vigorous rock-flavored score gets feet tapping in any language.
+The sunny “Day” comes courtesy of Florian Hoffmeister’s glorious widescreen photography, even as Florian Appl’s catchy and vigorous rock-flavored score gets feet tapping in any language.
 There’s no official German title; per Stoehr, English is “easier to find on the Google search engine.”